Jeon-Hajun/Jeon-Hajun/README.md

 ## abstract
-I am a computer engineering student at a university in Korea.
+I major in computer engineering at a university in Korea and study ai.

-I am studying the field of ai.

 ## project
 blink...